sgGoel/mobilerobot/README.md

 ### X.1 IMU

 Install an IMU on the circuit board (if not already present), and use the IMU yaw angle to increase the accuracy of `robotMessage.theta` in the `updateOdometry()` function of `robot_motion_control.cpp`.
 For example, you could make `theta` completely dependent on the IMU readings.
-This will probably be very useful for your final project.
+This will probably be very useful for your final project, if you use dead reckoning, which is extremely sensitive to deviations in `theta`.

 ### X.2 Mecanum Wheels